timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 Where as the inverted index of the *unanalyzed_field* will only contain the one entry "Douglas Adams", because that field was set to unanalyzed (in our imaginary Elasticsearch mapping).

-Therefor the *_all* field allows you to even search for values in unanalyzed fields by default.
+Therefore the *_all* field allows you to even search for values in unanalyzed fields by default.

 Back to our previous data: searching for `Douglas` (or equivalent `_all:Douglas`) will return both documents no matter if the data was analyzed or unanalyzed, since it was analyzed